 Some elders experience a decline in their sense of purpose in life as they age, but this feeling is by no means inevitable.
 Protective factors against feelings of isolation and loss of meaning can include volunteer work, frequent contact with family, and continued employment, among others.

-“Purpose” may even be protective of your brain health, according to PT blogger Maclin Stanley .
-He cites research that indicates that “people who have a greater sense of purpose in life are more likely to have slower rates of mental decline, even as plaques and tangles develop in their brains.
-Purpose has also been linked to decreased mortality and happiness in old age.”
+“Purpose” may even be protective of your brain health, according to PT blogger Maclin Stanley.
+He cites research that indicates that “people who have a greater sense of purpose in life are more likely to have slower rates of mental decline, even as plaques and tangles develop in their brains."
+Purpose has also been linked to longevity and to increased happiness in old age.

 In fact, setting and reaching achievable and worthwhile goals leads to happiness, whatever your age.